 Member Type Country

-As a means of conserving Colombia’s coral reefs and their related ecosystems, numerous National Nature Parks and Marine Protected Areas (MPAs) have been established in both the Caribbean and Pacific in strategic areas with prevelent coral reef ecosystems.
+As a means of conserving Colombia’s coral reefs and their related ecosystems, numerous National Nature Parks and Marine Protected Areas (MPAs) have been established in both the Caribbean and Pacific in strategic areas with prevalent coral reef ecosystems.
 One such protected area is the Seaflower MPA, which is located in the biodiversity “hotspot” of the Archipelago of San Andres, Providencia, and Santa Catalina in the Southwestern Caribbean.
-The MPA was offcially declared in 2005 and is part of the larger Seaflower Biosphere Reserve, which contains 76% of Colombia’s coral reefs and is recognized as one of the most extensive, productive coral reef ecosystems in the Americas.
-While the Seaflower MPA is the largest MPA in the Caribbean and one of the most world renowned and recognized, the protection and conservation of Colombia’s coral reefs extends beyond this area as numerous other MPAs and National Natural Parks, such as the Archipelago of El Rosario and San Bernardo, Gorgona National
+The MPA was officially declared in 2005 and is part of the larger Seaflower Biosphere Reserve, which contains 76% of Colombia’s coral reefs and is recognized as one of the most extensive, productive coral reef ecosystems in the Americas.
+While the Seaflower MPA is the largest MPA in the Caribbean and one of the most world-renowned and recognized, the protection and conservation of Colombia’s coral reefs extend beyond this area as numerous other MPAs and National Natural Parks, such as the Archipelago of El Rosario and San Bernardo, Gorgona National.

-Natural Park MPA and the newly created Deep-Water Coral National Park, also host diverse coral reef ￼ecosysytems.
+Natural Park MPA and the newly created Deep-Water Coral National Park, also host diverse coral reef ecosystems.